NathanaelConnell/RecipeBook/README.md

 ## Build and Run

-### JAR File
+### Executable

+Download and run [RecipeBook.exe](Executables/RecipeBook.exe) to run on windows.
-Download the [RecipeBook_jar](RecipeBook_jar) directory.
-Inside is a .jar file.
-This should run as long as you have a JDK on your device.
+You can also download and run [RecipeBook.jar](Executables/RecipeBook.jar) on any platform as long as you have a JRE.

 ### Build and Run with Maven